-In 1968 "People Got To Be Free" by the Rascals entered the U.S. top 40 charts.
+In 1968 "People Got To Be Free" by the Rascals entered the U.S. Top 40 chart.

-In 1971 NBC-TV's variety show "Make Your Own Kind Of Music" debuted, featuring the Carpenters.
+In 1971 NBC-TV's variety show "Make Your Own Kind Of Music" debuts featuring the Carpenters.

 In 1972 Paul Simon appeared on the cover of Rolling Stone magazine.

 In 1974 Drummer Joey Ramone became the lead vocalist for the Ramones.

 In 1974 "Clap For The Wolfman" by Guess Who and "Beach Baby" by First Class entered the U.S. Top 40 chart.